xcit-lab/minds-and-machines/README.md

 ### When and Where
 10 Feb 2020 - 14 Feb 2020, University of Luxembourg, Belval Campus.
 More details soon.

-Most of the workshop will take place in the *Learning Hub 2.02* room, in the second floor of the Luxembourg Learning Centre.
+Most of the workshop will take place in the *Learning Hub 1.01* room, in the first floor of the Luxembourg Learning Centre.

 ### Workshop Structure